Malynda Hale

 task force that is only meant to protect people from anti-Christian bias, which really nobody is anti-Christian or anti-far-right Christian because it's not what being a Christian is.

-But having a reasonable conversation about that is like,
+By having a reasonable conversation about that is like,

-yeah, I mean, it's difficult.
+yeah.
+I mean, it's difficult.

 Well, it's difficult because in Rome at the time of Jesus, people were plenty trans